Cycling highlights of Slovenia

 Being so close to Italy it would be a shame not to hop across the border for a cup of Italian cappuccino.
 So this morning we drive to Muggia, a vibrant Italian seaside town that is the perfect starting point for a day of seaside cycling.
 Stroll the cobblestone streets and try some of the best coffee and gelato that Italy has to offer as your bikes are prepared for the day ahead.
 The landscape has changed even more drastically as now you will be riding the Parenzana, a former narrow-gauge railway line that ran between Trieste in Italy and Porec in Croatia between 1902 and 1935.
 Now it connects people and countries as the Route of Health and Friendship.
 Ride along the Adriatic Coast past pebble-stone beaches, pine and juniper trees, and olive groves until you reach the seaside town of Koper at the end of the Istrian peninsula.
 Choose your lunch at the local market where you’ll be spoiled for choice by local vegetables, fruit, and fresh grilled seafood that will make your mouth water.
 Continue riding on and off the bike path, on flat to rolling terrain, passing farms and sleepy villages.
 Soon we enter the Piran, a small coastal Venetian town that gained its wealth and power with precious salt and trading routes dating back to ancient Greece.

 In search of some unique souvenirs?
-Stroll the narrow medieval streets of the old town, where the famous composer Giuseppe Tartini was born, to buy some of the finest olive oil and products made from raw salt, which is still being produced at the nearby salt pans.
+Stroll the narrow medieval streets of the old town, where the famous composer Giuseppe Tartini was born.
+Find some of the finest olive oil and products made from raw salt, which is still being produced at the nearby salt pans.
 Dark chocolate with salt is one of our favorites!
 Gather in the evening for an aperitif and a special farewell dinner of seafood delicacies.
 After all, all those miles on the road deserve a final toast.

 Accommodation in Piran.